microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/beta/docs/Move-MgBetaCommunicationCall.md

     - `[NonAnonymizedIdentity <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[ParticipantId <String>]`: The participant ID of the participant.
 Read-only.
     - `[PlatformId <String>]`: The client platform ID of the participant.
 Read-only.
-    - `[Region <String>]`: The home region of the participant.
-This can be a country, a continent, or a larger geographic region.
-This does not change based on the participant's current physical location, unlike countryCode.
+    - `[Region <String>]`: The home region of the participant, and can be a country, a continent, or a larger geographic region.
+The region doesn't change based on the participant's current physical location, unlike countryCode.
 Read-only.

 `INPUTOBJECT <ICloudCommunicationsIdentity>`: Identity Parameter
   - `[AttendanceRecordId <String>]`: The unique identifier of attendanceRecord